 They brainstorm and implement ideas on product functionality, how the user interacts with the product, the look, and product behaviors within frames.
 This role also includes different specialties such as UX, animation, illustration, and more.
 This collaborative team spearheads the smooth running of the project.

 Instead of producing an end-user feature, a component team concentrates on developing one or more elements of the product.
 These areas of emphasis are referred to as components, and they are similar to the elements of a machine that connect.
 One component team may be working on the database (DB), while another is working on the user interface (UI).

-The component team is flexible and cross-functional.
+The component team is flexible cross-functional agile team.
 Its members pool their skills and knowledge to create components that are reliable, reusable, and testable.